E-commerce

 Is Shopify Analytics included in all plans?

-Basic analytics and a large share of features are available to merchants; report and export detail depends on the plan.
+Basic analytics and much of the functionality are available to merchants; the level of reports and exports depends on the plan.
 Check your account for advanced reports or custom explorations.

 Can data be exported?

-Yes, depending on the report and plan (CSV and options described in the interface).
-Exact limits evolve: identify them in the admin at the time of export.
+Yes, depending on the report and the plan (CSV and options described in the interface).
+Exact limits change over time: find them in the admin at the time of export.

-From reports and explorations, choose metrics, dimensions, and filters suited to your question, then save the view that is useful for your team.
+From reports and explorations, choose the metrics, dimensions, and filters that fit your question, then save the view that is useful for your team.

-Daily summary during sensitive periods, weekly trend analysis, and monthly or quarterly review for strategy and budgets.
+Daily summary during sensitive periods, weekly trend analysis, and monthly or quarterly reviews for strategy and budgets.

 Does Shopify Analytics replace Google Analytics?

 Differences can exist between Shopify, GA4, and ad platforms (windows, models, consent).
-The Discrepancies page in Shopify Help Center data analytics lists common causes.
+The Discrepancies page in Shopify's data analytics help center lists the common causes.

 Should the GA4 setup be documented?

-Yes: note activated events, campaign links, and owners, so you know what to change during a theme redesign or consent update.
-It also helps in case of tracker compliance checks, in light of CNIL information requirements.
+Yes: note the enabled events, the links with campaigns, and the owners, so you know what to change during a theme or consent redesign.
+This also helps in the event of a cookie audit, in light of the CNIL's information requirements.

 Are Core Web Vitals enough to “fix” conversion?

-No: they indicate technical friction.
-You must still cross-check with offer, pricing, trust, and traffic.
-Use web.dev as a technical reference and your Shopify reports to see whether conversion follows after fixes.
+No: they signal technical friction.
+You still need to cross-check the offer, pricing, trust, and traffic.
+Use web.dev as the technical reference and your Shopify reports to see whether conversion follows after the fixes.

 December 23, 2025